hieuhoanghust/musical-carnival/README.md

 # Hands On
-Learning with the book Hands On ML
+Learning with the book Hands On ML - Aurélien Géron